pol4/IDgenerator/README.md

 ### Deploy

-1. create a new project and include IDmodule.py (from “source” directory of this package) in your project
+1. Create a new project and include IDmodule.py (from “source” directory of this package) in your project
-2. copy & paste the text bellow into .py file you wish to use with ID generator.
+2. Copy & paste the text bellow into .py file you wish to use with ID generator.

 ```
-from source.IDmodule import IDGen
+from IDmodule import IDGen
 ```
-3. initialize an IDGen_object.
+3. Initialize an IDGen_object.
 You can call get_id() using set object.
 This method returns a newly generated ID.
 There are other methods in IDGen, but it is not recommended to use them

 ```
 IDGen_object = IDGen()